-Statement of Kevin Carroll, SIFMA Managing Director and Associate General Counsel, before the U.S. House of Representatives Committee on Financial…
+Statement of Kevin Carroll, SIFMA Managing Director and Associate General Counsel, on behalf of SIFMA to the New Jersey Bureau…

 of the Securities Industry and Financial Markets Association